LITTER PREVENTION: WHY, WHO, WHERE

 There is no such thing as a single “littering type.”
 People of all ages and social backgrounds have been observed littering — men and women, children, and all ages in between are likely to litter.

 Keep Northern Illinois Beautiful uses a variety of traditional and community education programs to teach responsible behavior and proper disposal of trash and waste.
-Changing behaviors and societal norms begins with each of us … and it beings with you.
+Changing behaviors and societal norms begin with each of us … and it beings with you.

 Where do People Litter?